 PO1 Engineering Knowledge: Apply the knowledge of mathematics, science, engineering fundamentals, and an engineering specialization to the solution of complex engineering problems.
 PO2 Problem Analysis: Identify, formulate, review research literature, and analyse complex engineering problems, reaching substantiated conclusions using first principles of mathematics, natural sciences, and engineering sciences.

-Design/Development of Solutions: Design solutions for complex engineering problems and design system components or processes that meet the specified needs with appropriate consideration for public health and safety, as well as cultural, societal, and environmental considerations.
+PO3 Design/Development of Solutions: Design solutions for complex engineering 4 8 problems and design system components or processes that meet the specified needs with appropriate consideration for public health and safety, as well as cultural, societal, and environmental considerations.
 PO4 Conduct Investigations of Complex Problems: Use research-based knowledge and research methods, including the design of experiments, analysis and interpretation of data, and synthesis of information, to provide valid conclusions.
-PO5 Modern tool usage: Create, select, and apply appropriate techniques, resources, andmodernengineeringandITtoolsincludingpredictionandmodelingtocomplex engineering activities with an understanding of the limitations.
-PO6 The Engineer and Society: Apply reasoning informed by contextual knowledge to assess societal, health, safety, legal, and cultural issues, and the consequent responsibilities relevant to professional engineering practice.
-PO7 Environment and Sustainability: Understand the impact of professional engineering solutions in societal and environmental contexts, and demonstrate knowledge of and the need for sustainable development.
-PO8 Ethics: Apply ethical principles and commit to professional ethics, responsibilities, and norms of engineering practice.
-PO9 Individual and Teamwork: Function effectively as an individual, as well as a member or leader in diverse teams and multidisciplinary settings.
-PO10 Communication: Communicate effectively on complex engineering activities with the engineering community and society at large.
-This includes the ability to comprehend and write effective reports and design documentation, make effective presentations, and give and receive clear instructions PO11 Project Management and Finance: Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work as a member and leader in a team to manage projects in multidisciplinary environments.
-PO12 Life-Long Learning: Recognize the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change.
+PO5 Modern tool usage: Create, select, and apply appropriate techniques, resources, Moud andmodernengineeringandITtoolsincludingpredictionandmodelingtocomplex () engineering activities with an understanding of the limitations.
+PO6 assess societal, health, safety, legal, and cultural issues, and the consequent responsibilities relevant to professional engineering practice.
+PO7 engineering solutions in societal and environmental contexts, and demonstrate 200 knowledge of and the need for sustainable development.
+PO8 / and norms of engineering practice.
+PO9 • member or leader in diverse teams and multidisciplinary settings.
+PO10 the engineering community and society at large.
+This includes the ability to comprehend and write effective reports and design documentation, make effective Monder presentations, and give and receive clear instructions PO11 Project Management and Finance: Demonstrate knowledge and understanding of engineering and management principles and apply these to one's own work as a member and leader in a team to manage projects in multidisciplinary environments.
+PO12 Life-Long Learning: Recognize the need for, and have the preparation and ability to 1 012 engage in independent and life-long learning in the broadest context of technological change.
+Vitalize.